PayKings Logo

 5. Services Not Provided or Merchandise Not Received

 The resolution: Start with clear expectations and a visible shipping policy on your website and keep your customers informed by emailing order status updates.
-Sometimes there are circumstances out of your control, especially for those with a mobile merchant account, that can cause a delay in shipping.
+Sometimes there are circumstances out of your control, especially for those with a travel merchant account, that can cause a delay in shipping.
 Issues in this area can range from unexpected weather causing shipping delays, to an unexpected turn in sales causing you to run out of product – regardless, for a return item chargeback to be avoided, advise the customer of the delay and give them the option to cancel.

 6. Cancelled Recurring Transaction